gvwilson/web-tutorial/CONTRIBUTING.md

     -   `Makefile`: re-run tasks
         -   Should `include ../common.mk` to get common tasks
     -   Symbolic links `data` and `static` to the `./data` and `./static` directories in the project root
+-   `BIBLIOGRAPHY.md` has bibliography as definition list
+    -   Citation keys have IDs for linking
+    -   Use an inline HTML link `b:key` in files to create links
+-   `GLOSSARY.md` has glossary as definition list
+    -   Reference keys have IDs for linking
+    -   Use an inline HTML link `g:key` in files to create links

+## Tasks

 | make task | effect                                   |
 | --------- | ---------------------------------------- |